-(representing a tier-1 AS) has only one no-valley path to reach node 7 (path [3 4 6 7]), while node 5 has three paths to reach the same destination: [5 6 7], [5 4 6 7] and [5 3 4 6 7].
-In order to reach a destination, tier-1 ASes can only utilize provider-customer links and peer-peer links to other tier-1s, but a lower tier AS can also use customer-provider links and peer-peer links in the middle tier, which leads to more alternative paths to explore during $T{down}$ events.
+In a T{down} event, the monitor will not finish the convergence process until it has explored all alternative paths.
+Therefore, the event duration depends on the number of alternative paths between the event origin and the monitor.
+In general, due to no-valley policy [13], tier-1 ASes have fewer paths to explore than lower tier ASes.
+For example, in Figure 19, node D (representing a tier-1 AS) has only one no-valley path to reach node G (path 4), while node E has three paths to reach the same destination: paths 1,2 and 3.
+In order to reach a destination, tier-1 ASes can only utilize provider-customer links and peer-peer links to other tier-1s, but a lower tier AS can also use customer-provider links and peer-peer links in the middle tier, which leads to more alternative paths to explore during T{down} events.

-We studied how $T{down}$ events are experienced by monitors in different tiers, but we do not know how the origin of the event impacts the convergence process.
+We have studied how T{down} events are experienced by monitors in different tiers.
+Now we study how the origin of the event impacts the convergence process.
 Note that we must divide again the results according to the monitor location, otherwise we may introduce bias caused by the fact that most of our monitors are in the middle tier.
-We use the notation $x \to y$ , where x is the tier where the $T{down}$ event is originated from and y is the tier of the monitor that observe the event.
+We use the notation $x \to y$, where x is the tier where the T{down} event is originated from and y is the tier of the monitor that observe the event.
 In our measurements, we observed that the convergence times of $x \to y$ case were close to the $y \to x$ case.
 Therefore, from these two cases we will only show the case where we have a higher percentage of monitors.
-For instance, between $core \rightarrow edge$ and $edge \rightarrow core$ cases we will only show the later since our monitor set covers about 27% of the core but only a tiny percentage of the edge.
-Figure 17 shows the duration of $T{down}$ events for prefixes originated and observed at different tiers.
+For instance, between $core \rightarrow$ edge and $edge \rightarrow core$ cases we will only show the later since our monitor set covers about 27% of the core but only a tiny percentage of the edge.
+Figure 20 shows the duration of T{down} events for prefixes originated and observed at different tiers.
 We omit the cases $middle \rightarrow core$ and $middle \rightarrow middle$ for clarity of the figure, since they almost overlap with curves $edge \rightarrow core$ and $edge \rightarrow middle$ respectively.
-The figure shows that the $core \rightarrow core$ case is the fastest, and the $edge \rightarrow middle$ , $edge \rightarrow edge$ cases are the slowest.
-This observation is also confirmed by Figure 18, which shows the number of paths explored during $T{down}$ .
-Table 2 lists the median durations of $T{down}$ events originated and observed at different tiers.
-Events observed by the core have shortest durations, which confirms our previous observation (Figure 14).
+The figure shows that the $core \rightarrow core$ case is the fastest, and the $edge \rightarrow middle$, $edge \rightarrow edge$ cases are the slowest.
+This observation is also confirmed by Figure 21, which shows the number of paths explored during T{down} .
+Table 22 lists the median durations of T{down} events originated and observed at different tiers.
+Events observed by the core have shortest durations, which confirms our previous observation (Figure 17).
 Note that the $edge \rightarrow edge$ convergence is slightly faster than the $edge \rightarrow middle$ convergence.
 We believe this happens because, as mentioned before, our set of edge monitors are very close to the core.
 Therefore, they may not observe so much path exploration as the middle monitors, which may have a number of additional peer links to reach other edge nodes without going through the core.